Raymond Y Wang, MD

 map & directions

-Physician / Researcher BioRaymond Wang, M.D. is the director of multidisciplinary lysosomal storage disorder program at CHOC Children’s and a board certified pediatrician and biochemical genetics specialist.
-He attended Stanford University where he was a member of Phi Beta Kappa and graduated with a bachelor’s degree in biological sciences.
-He earned his medical degree from the University of California, Los Angeles (UCLA) where he was a member of Alpha Omega Alpha.
-He did his internship and residency in medical genetics and pediatrics at Cedars-Sinai Medical Center where he also attended the center’s medical genetics training program.
-He completed his fellowship in biochemical genetics at the UCLA Intercampus.
-In 2006, Dr. Wang received the American College of Medical Genetics’ Genzyme Fellowship in Biochemical Genetics Award.
+Physician / Researcher BioRaymond Wang, M.D. is the director of multidisciplinary lysosomal storage disorder program at CHOC Children’s and a board certified clinical geneticist and biochemical genetics specialist.
+Dr. Wang attended Stanford University where he was a member of the Phi Beta Kappa honors society and graduated with a bachelor’s degree with Honors and Distinction in Biological Sciences.
+He earned his medical degree from the University of California, Los Angeles (UCLA) where he was a member of the Alpha Omega Alpha honors society.
+He completed his internship and residency in medical genetics and pediatrics at Cedars-Sinai Medical Center where he also attended the center’s medical genetics training program.
+He served his fellowship in biochemical genetics at the UCLA Intercampus.
+In 2006, Dr. Wang received the American College of Medical Genetics and Genzyme Fellowship in Biochemical Genetics Award.
 In the same year, he also received the Cedars-Sinai Medical Center’s Paul Rubenstein Prize for Excellence in Resident Research.

 ResearchDr.
 Wang’s research concentrates upon a category of inherited conditions called lysosomal storage disorders, which result in severe, progressive multisystemic symptoms from ongoing accumulation of undegraded substrates within the lysosomal compartment of the cell.
 Previously untreatable and leading to early death, treatments to reduce the substrate storage such as hematopoietic stem cell transplantation and / or intravenous enzyme replacement therapy have beneficially changed the natural history of some lysosomal storage disorders.

 As long-term survivors with storage disorders are becoming adolescents and young adults, progressive symptoms in other tissues resistant to these treatments have been recognized.
 Dr. Wang’s research focuses upon the development of treatment for these refractory organ systems, and upon the refinement of novel, non-invasive biomarkers to follow treatment progress and predict future outcomes.
-He is currently studying the safety and efficacy of intra-articular alpha-iduronidase injections in a canine model of mucopolysaccharidosis type I, and assessing the utility of carotid intima-media thickness as a predictor of cardiovascular dysfunction and disease in patients with mucopolysaccharidoses.
+He has recently submitted a Mentored Clinical Scientist Development Award application to the National Institutes of Health to study the Natural History and Mechanisms of Cardiovascular Disease in Mucopolysaccharidosis Type I, and is studying the utility of carotid intima-media thickness as a predictor of cardiovascular dysfunction and disease in patients with mucopolysaccharidosis type III (supported by CHOC Children's) and type IV (supported by the MPS Society ~ http://www.mpssociety.org/2013-research-grants/ ).
+He is also studying the safety and efficacy of intra-articular alpha-iduronidase injections for joint disease in mucopolysaccharidosis type I.

 - Clinical and Biochemical Genetics

 Wang RY, Bodamer OA, Watson MS, Wilcox WR; on behalf of the ACMG Work Group on Diagnostic Confirmation of Lysosomal Storage Diseases.
 Lysosomal storage diseases: Diagnostic confirmation and management of presymptomatic individuals.
-Epub ahead of print, Genet Med.
-2011 Apr 15.
+Genet Med.
+2011; 13: 457-484.

 Puckett R, Lorey F, Rinaldo P, Lipson M, Matern D, Sowa M, Levine F, Chang R, Wang RY, Abdenur JE.
 Maple syrup urine disease: further evidence that variant forms cannot be detected by newborn screening.
 Mol Genet Metab.
 2010; 100: 136-142.